-Now you can buy molded Mica Condensers made and guaranteed by the world's largest manufacturer of quality condensers-Mica Condensers that have the highest resistance to moisture-Mica Condensers with voltage ratings you can rely upon and with an exceptionally low and stable power factor.
-Note the heavy, flexible wire leads that can be looped for "eyelet" mounting where desired.
+Now you can buy molded Mica Condensers made and guaranteed by the world's largest manufacturer of quality condensers - Mica Condensers that have the highest resistance to moisture - Mica Condensers with voltage ratings you can rely upon and with an exceptionally low desired.
+You can rely upon and with an exceptionally low leads that can be looped for "eyelet" mounting where desired.

-new Sprague catalog, just printed, containing full details on these new Mica units, new Sprague Trimmers, rectangular transmitting condensers, etc., etc. ALSO condenser facts and buying information that will prove invaluable.
+...FREE Let us send you the new Sprague catalog, just printed, containing full details on these new Mica units, new Sprague Trimmers, rectangular transmitting condensers, etc., etc. ALSO condenser facts and buying information that will prove invaluable.
 A COMPLETE Condenser Manual in the handiest possible form.
 Write today!